Search

 Anger is a common human emotion.
 It’s often a response to perceived threats, unmet expectations, or frustrating events.
 Anger is a universal human experience often triggered by perceived threats, unmet expectations, or frustrating situations.

 While it’s a normal human emotion, how we handle it can significantly impact our mental and physical health.
-Understanding anger involves recognizing its triggers, stages, and the strategies to manage it effectively.
+Understanding anger involves recognising its triggers, stages, and the strategies to manage it effectively.

 What Triggers Anger?